vivitar/db/README.md

 About
 =====
-D language databse connection package, contains only base classes, interfaces, and mixin for creare database drivers.
+D language databse connection package.
+Like Qt5 database layer.
-But allows work with diffirent databases (if drivers present) with single interface.
+Allows work with diffirent databases (if drivers present) with single interface.

 Drivers
 =======